Unit 6.8 Restricting Liberal Values

 |

 Liberal thinkers understand the need for government laws restricting individual freedoms to some extent.
 They understand that rules and laws are set by governing bodies to help maintain peace and order in society.
-Liberal democracies are committed
+Liberal democracies are committed to liberal ideology, but can a society become too liberalized?
+Can liberalization make individuals too free?

 |